darcymason/flexelog/README.md

 ## Current major differences from PSI elog

 General differences not yet available:
-* no 'Top Groups'
+* no 'Top Groups', but achievable with separate django instances
-* no threaded views
 * no email capabilities
-* multi-editing through Select command
+* no multi-editing through Select command

 ## Development